-You may wish to make a gift through your will or trust, use different types of assets or create a gift which pays you income back.
+You may wish to make a gift through your will or trust or name Connecticut Foodshare as one of your beneficiaries on your life insurance or other investment accounts or assets.
 Each of these options may be considered legacy or planned gifts.

 Determining what gift is right for you is just as important as making the gift.
 The correct plan for you balances what you wish to accomplish for yourself, your family, and your charitable interests in your overall estate and financial plans.